doriszmr/scATD/readme.md

 `--model_inference_parameters_file` **Dist_VAE inference model checkpoint**.
 Please refer to the model.txt file in this directory for instructions download the model checkpoint from figshare.

 `--inference_only:` if only inference and not conduct evaluation. set True only conduct model inference (model deploy mode),set False conduct both model inference and evaluation (model evaluation mode).
-Note, when set False, `--label_mapping:` must be specified, and a dataset with true labels (such as the example dataset) must be provided.
+Note, when set False, `--label_mapping` must be specified, and a dataset with true labels (such as the example dataset) must be provided.